 Detoxification and Treatment

-A user struggling with Butorphanol addiction needs to seek help immediately.
+A user struggling with Butorphanol addiction or abuse needs to seek help immediately.
 Just because Butorphanol is a nasal spray that can be found in a family medicine cabinet does not mean it is any less dangerous or addictive of a narcotic than traditional morphine.
 Under the care and guidance of a skilled physician.
 They can help the client undergo successful detoxification.
 Rehab services can help put the user on the road to recovery.